ves-lang/ves/TOUR.md

 return expression();

-// a `do` block evaluates to the last expression in the block let v = do { expression() };
+// a `do` block evaluates to the last expression in the block
+// the last expression is 'none' if there is no other expression let v = do { expression() };

 // a `try` expression simplifies error propagation